 This easy Tartiflette Recipe is a dish that can only be described as the most over-the-top-potato-side-dish you will ever eat.
 But this is my American self speaking, in France, this is eaten as a main course, it's that filling!

 It’s a dish that originates from the mountain region of France and is definitely “cold-weather comfort food”.

 - The decadence of tender potatoes covered in a rich cream sauce, combined with crispy bacon and melted camembert makes this the holiday side dish that everyone will be talking about for weeks.

 It’s also an easy side dish that can be prepped in advance and baked right before serving.
 Make it in a beautiful Gratin Dish and serve it oven-to-table

 What is Tartiflette?

-Tartiflette is a cheesy French potato casserole, slathered in a cheesy cream sauce, dotted with crispy bacon, and topped with baked with typically Reblochon Cheese on top, but since it’s outlawed in the U.S. (?!) camembert cheese is a good substitute.
-How can that be bad right?
+Tartiflette is a cheesy French potato casserole, slathered in a cheesy cream sauce, dotted with crispy bacon, and topped with baked with typically Reblochon Cheese on top.

 It's typically served as a main course "apres-ski" but I think it makes for a fabulous holiday side dish.

 For your Tartiflette, you'll need a waxy potato.
 A variety like Yukon gold works well.

 Avoid starchy potatoes like russets, since they get too crumbly and don’t hold up after boiling.

 You'll want to slice the cooked potatoes neatly and waxy potatoes allow for this.

 You’ll also use heavy cream and milk, garlic, caramelized onions, crispy bacon, gruyere cheese and of course a nice round wheel of camembert or brie for a more milder taste.

 Once sliced you'll place the cheese triangles on top of your casserole and top with fresh thyme.